By Theo van de Kletersteeg

 Highest and lowest revenue growth rates

-With a revenue growth rate of 21.7 per cent, Saguenay underwent the most robust growth of any Canadian federal Port Authority in 2017, well above the national average of 3.4 per cent.
-Saint John was a very close second (21.3 per cent), and was followed by Quebec (11.8 per cent) and Sept-Îles (7.9 per cent).
-Five Port Authorities reported declining revenues.
+With a revenue growth rate of 81.3 per cent, Sept Iles underwent the most robust growth of any Canadian federal Port Authority in 2018, well above the national average of 7.95 per cent.
+Trois Rivieres was second (34.6 per cent), and was followed by Saguenay (20.2 per cent).
+Four Port Authorities reported declining revenues.

-Referring to figure 2A, measured over a five-year period, average annual revenue growth rate was 4.3 per cent.
-The Port with the highest revenue growth rate from 2012 to 2017 was Saguenay (10.7 per cent), followed by Prince Rupert (10.0 per cent) and Saint John (6.0 per cent).
+Referring to figure 2A, measured over a five-year period, average annual revenue growth rate was 5.2 per cent.
+The Port with the highest revenue growth rate from 2013 to 2018 was Saguenay (16 per cent), followed by Trois Rivieres and Prince Rupert.

 Employee cost to move one tonne of cargo, and “all-in” costs

-As shown by figure 3A, from 2012 to 2017 the average employee cost to move one tonne of cargo increased by 2.4 per cent per annum.
-Some Ports, notably Nanaimo, Montreal, Thunder Bay and St. John’s actually reduced such expenses.
+As shown by figure 3A, from 2013 to 2018 the average employee cost to move one tonne of cargo increased by 1.8 per cent per annum.
+Over this period of time, five ports (Thunder Bay, Nanaimo, Belledune, Montreal and Halifax) actually reduced such expenses.
 Others still have work to do to reduce these expenses, some more than others.

-Similarly, as shown by figure 4A, from 2012 to 2017 the average “all-in” cost to move one tonne of cargo decreased by 0.3 per cent per annum.
-Some Ports, notably Nanaimo, Montreal, Vancouver and Belledune actually reduced such expenses.
+Similarly, as shown by figure 4A, from 2013 to 2018 the average “all-in” cost to move one tonne of cargo increased by 0.9 per cent per annum.
+Only four ports, Thunder Bay, Nanaimo, Montreal, Port Alberni and Belledune actually reduced such expenses.

 There were very significant differences between Ports in terms of income performance.
-Two Ports (Nanaimo and Oshawa) produced negative operating income in 2017, unchanged from 2016.
-Those Ports also produced negative comprehensive net income.
-Nonetheless, combined comprehensive income produced by all the Ports increased significantly from $207.2 million in 2016 to $229.8 million in 2017.
-Vancouver produced by far the highest comprehensive income ($146.0 million), followed by Prince Rupert ($24.2 million) and Montreal ($23.7 million).
-“Comprehensive” losses result mostly as a result of a re-evaluation of the value of the employer’s pension assets in relation to its pension obligations.
-In 2016 Oshawa suffered the negative impact of an unfavourable arbitration award against it.
-In 2017 it suffered another comprehensive loss because of continuing expenses related to the 2016 award.
+Three Ports (Thunder Bay, Nanaimo and Windsor) produced negative operating income in 2018.
+Nanaimo (but not Thunder Bay and Windsor) also produced negative comprehensive net income.
+Nonetheless, combined comprehensive income produced by all the Ports increased from $226.2 million in 2017 to $236.6 million in 2018.
+Vancouver produced by far the highest comprehensive income ($129.3 million, down from $146.0 million in 2017), followed by Montreal ($28.1 million) and Prince Rupert ($24.8 million).

 Revenue per tonne and operating income per tonne